 September 10 (via Zoom Webinar) ~The Marin IJ’s Barfly columnist Jeff Burkhart (Barfly Podcast host and author of the books Twenty Years Behind Bars Volume I and II) talked about Marin cocktail history and showed the crafting of three cocktails.
 Also, visit our Marin Cocktails page for recipes and more information about Jeff.

 THURSDAY, October 7 (via Zoom Webinar) ~ Marin County Dairies have played an important role since the 1800’s when Marin supplied more dairy products than any other county in the state.
 In 2019, local historians Dewey Livingston and Mike Moyle set out to identify the sites of every dairy that ever operated in Marin.
 So far, they have found more than 380.
-Mike will be sharing with us the results of this project, with a particular focus on the dairies located around Ross Valley.
+Mike shared the results of this project, with a particular focus on the dairies located around Ross Valley.

 Your support is greatly appreciated and donations can be made through our web site, www.moya-rhs.org